Thomasbamber99/Thomasbamber99/README.md

 - 👋 Hi, I’m @Thomasbamber99
 - 👀 I’m interested in a career change
-- 🌱 I’m currently learning Ruby
+- 🌱 I’m currently learning Python & Sql
 - 💞️ I’m looking to collaborate on Personal development
 - 📫 How to reach me Thomasbamber99@gmail.com